There are a few quintessential experiences in Scotland that everyone should enjoy, especially if you want a true taste of Scottish life.

 STIRLING AND LOCH LOMOND NATIONAL PARK AND THE TROSSACHS

 The town of Stirling dominated by a fabulous castle is another place to visit in Scotland.
-In addition to the castle you can visit the medieval town, its beautiful cemetery, the old prison and cross its famous bridge.
+In addition to the castle, you can visit the medieval town, its beautiful cemetery, the old prison and cross its famous bridge.

-Near Stirling you also have to go to see the monument to William Wallace, a Scottish soldier who led his country against the British occupation of King Edward I in the first war of Independence, immortalized in the cinema by Mel Gibson in the movie “Braveheart“.
+Near Stirling, you also have to go to see the monument to William Wallace, a Scottish soldier who led his country against the British occupation of King Edward I in the first war of Independence, immortalized in the cinema by Mel Gibson in the movie “Braveheart“.
 The monument is a huge Victorian tower from which you will have fantastic views of the surroundings.
 Inside is what they say was William Wallace’s huge battle sword.

 Stirling is also the gateway to the National Park ofLoch Lomond and the Trossachs, a beautiful park, dotted with lakes, forests, valleys and mountains, perfect for hiking.
-In the center of the park is the Loch Lomond, the largest in all of Great Britain, and one of the most beautiful.
+In the centre of the park is Loch Lomond, the largest in all of Great Britain, and one of the most beautiful.
 It is also worth going to see Lake Katrine, the beautiful forest of Argyll Forest or the small town of Aberfoyle.

 The Eilean Donan Castle is one of the jewels and one of the most essential places to visit in Scotland.
-Located in the Highlands, on a small island of Lake Duich, it is only accessible by a small stone bridge, something that makes it even more scenic.
-Actually, in the days of low tide, when the waters recede, it is possible to reach the small island by crossing the lake bed that separates the castle from the coast.
+Located in the Highlands, on the small island of Lake Duich, it is only accessible by a small stone bridge, something that makes it even more scenic.
+Actually, on the days of low tide, when the waters recede, it is possible to reach the small island by crossing the lake bed that separates the castle from the coast.

 The Eilean Donan Castle is one of the best preserved in Scotland, and with its isolated position, it seems to float in the middle of the lake.
 In addition, this castle was the scene of several films, including “Highlander” and “Braveheart”.
 The best photos can be taken from the shore of the lake and after the visit, from the back.